 Although Peloton is not officially sharing their salaries, it is believed that the instructors make $500 to $750 per class.
 With 10 to 15 classes taught in a week, an instructor could rake in up to $585.000 annually (52 weeks/year * 15 classes/week * 750$).

 In order to attract popular instructors in the beginning, the company also handed out stock options.
+According to financial reports, there are currently several billions in stock options assigned to employees.

 How Many Peloton Bikes Have Been Sold To Date?